openfaas/docs/docs/openfaas-pro/introduction.md

 !!! info "Do we need the Community Edition or Pro?"

-    OpenFaaS Community Edition (CE) is meant for basic exploration, OpenFaaS Pro is meant for production.
+    OpenFaaS Community Edition (CE) is meant for open-source developers and basic exploration, OpenFaaS Pro is meant for production.

-OpenFaaS Pro is built to run in production, with reliability, security and durability in mind.
-It's the first step towards building a relationship with the team who make OpenFaaS, and comes with exclusive features and configurations that most customers will need to operate a product or service.
+OpenFaaS Pro is a distribution of OpenFaaS with additional features and configurations that we believe customers need to operate a product or service in production.

+As we tune OpenFaaS Pro for our existing customers, we improve it for everyone else at the same time - writing articles, tuning configuration and adding key features.

+We see it as the start of a two-way relationship and an opportunity to collaborate directly with our team.

 **Support**